tableau/server-client-python/docs/docs/api-ref.md

 ### Get Workbooks

-Get all workbooks on the server.
+Get the first 100 workbooks on the server.
+To get all workbooks, use the Pager.

 ```py
 Workbooks.get()